 - If new hires, please contact Human Resources to initiate the hiring process

 - FLAC Form: contact the Office of Enrollment Management and Instructional Support Services (Tom Boegel).

 - If you are hiring students, visit student employment

-- If you are hiring subcontractors (non-CCSF employees including consultants, speakers, other vendors, etc.), complete a Professional Services Agreement or Limited Services Agreement.
-Once the contract has appeared on the Board of Trustees Agenda and the vendor has signed a W-9 form, complete the Contract Transmittal Form and Requisition Form (which can be obtained from your Grants Accountant).
+- If you are hiring subcontractors (non-CCSF employees including consultants, speakers, other vendors, etc.), complete a Professional Services Agreement or Short Form Contract.
+Once the contract has appeared on the Board of Trustees Agenda and the vendor has signed a W-9 form, complete the Contract Approval Transmittal Form and Requisition Form (which can be obtained from your Grants Accountant).
 The Requisition should indicate the total contracted amount.
 Send both forms to Contract Processing at the District Business Office.

 - If you are employing a CCSF classified employee a Form 3 must be completed with the fund number and additional hours, up to 40 hours per week.
 If the classified employee is already full-time, then that employee should use the overtime time-sheet which should also include the fund number.

-- Bring the budget developed for the awarded grant and complete the District Business Office’s Post Award Budget Form (FRABUDG)
+- Bring the budget developed for the awarded grant and complete the District Business Office’s Grant Development Worksheet (FRABUDG)

 - Determine who will need to enter and approve requisitions and in which order.
 This information is necessary to set up the budget in Banner and should include any staff, faculty, and administrators that will enter and approve entries as part of the requisition approval process.
 This information will be needed by the grant accountant when your budget is set up.

 - Bring the reporting requirements (both fiscal and program).